Roads to Japan - Our map (Sep 2025)

 God wants the nations back.

-It's been almost a year since we began to feel convicted of this truth and have felt called specifically to Japan.
+It's been almost a year since we began to feel convicted of this truth and felt called specifically to Japan.
 Click here for the story so far.
 We've thought, prayed and taken counsel about it, and this page is an attempt to map out where we are and make sense of it all.
 I write our thoughts transparently and in detail, firstly so I can be clear in my own mind, but also so you can be specific in your prayers for us, and so you can give us any thoughts and advice.

 This is long post, so you can just jump to the summary and prayer points are at the end.